January Severe Weather Updates For Recovery Information

 Red Tide has not been observed at or above background levels over the past week.

-The Keetch-Byram Drought Index average for Florida is 279 (+12) on a scale from 0 (very wet) to 800 (very dry).
-There are two Florida counties (Indian River and St. Lucie) with an average KBDI over 500 (drought/increased fire danger).
+The Keetch-Byram Drought Index average for Florida is 370 (+12) on a scale from 0 (very wet) to 800 (very dry).
+There are five Florida counties (Brevard, Highlands, Indian River, Sarasota and St. Lucie) with an average KBDI over 500 (drought/increased fire danger).

 Back to Top